aaviator42/Cha/README.md

 ```

 ### 3. `depluralize(<query array>)`

+ > **Note**
+ > As of v1.1 `search()` is capable of performing fuzzy searches, and so depending on your use case this function may not be required.
+See below.

-Adds depluralized forms of keywords to the array, but doesn't remove the originals.
+Adds depluralized forms of keywords to the array and returns it.
 English specific, and far from perfect (it's a weird language!), but does work for most cases.
 Also does a couple other types of conversions that are technically not depluralizations, but are still handy.
 Will sometimes add nonsensical keywords to the array, but that doesn't really impact the search functionality.

+This function comes in handy sometimes because if the tags in the search index and keywords in the search query are all in singular form then matching and search results are more accurate.

+Hint: if necessary you can loop your search index through this function to depluralise all tags.

 Types of conversions:
  * cities → city